On non-homeomorphic surfaces with close DN maps

-The {\it length spectrum} of $M'$ (resp., $X'$) is a collection of lengths of all closed geodesics (corresponding to the hyperbolic metric) on $M'$ (resp., on $X'$).
-Denote by $\mathscr{L}(M')$ (resp., by $\mathscr{L}(X')$) the infimum of the length spectrum of $M'$ (resp., $X'$), i.e., the length of shortest geodesics on $M'$ (resp., $X'$) in hyperbolic metric.
+The {\it length spectrum} ${\rm Sp}(2M)$ of $2M$ is a collection of lengths of all closed geodesics in hyperbolic metric on $2M$.
+Denote by $Sys(2M)$ the infimum of ${\rm Sp}(2M)$.
+The result of this note is the following statement.